lina325/major-project/proposal.md

 - Basic tap tiles and hold tiles
 - Music that matches up with the tiles
 - Selection menu
-    - At least 2-3 songs
+    - At least 2-3 songs [Start with 2]
+- Basic scoring + display at end of each level
-- Decently visually appealing
+- Decently visually appealing [Expand later]
     - Not just basic colours and elements
     - Title/opening screen and ending/level completion screen along with selection and gameplay screens